poliglots/poliglots/README.md

 - 👋 Hi, I’m @poliglots [A Latvian word for Polyglot(English)]
 - 👀 In the age of AI, being polyglot makes us more relevant.

-- Love challenging the Architecture and Design of Systems.
+- Love challenging Architecture and Design of Systems.
 - Likes desigining Low cost, Highly Performant cloud/hybrid Systems.
 - Can Read/Understand almost any code even if it lacks adequate documentation.